Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Four equivalent properties

 as $x \to \optpoint$.
 We conclude that $P(\optpoint) \ptransport{x}{\optpoint} \grad \mfc(x) = \zeros$ implies $\grad \mfc(x) = \zeros$ for all $x$ sufficiently close to $\optpoint$.
 This confirms that $\chillmanifold \subseteq \optimalset \cap \mathcal{U}$ around $\optpoint$ because all critical points near $\optpoint$ are in $\optimalset$ by \pl{}. \end{proof}

 The codimension of $\optimalset$ is equal to the rank of $\hess \mfc$ on $\optimalset$, as expected.
-A similar result holds for Banach spaces when the function is assumed analytic~\cite[Thm.~1]{feehan2020morse}. \TODOF{Can be compared to~\cite[Thm.~1.4]{rupp2020lojasiewicz} but that paper seems to be a bit unrelated.
-No: it's too unrelated.} Around $\optpoint$, the set of all minima of $\mfc$ and $\optimalset$ coincide when \pl{} holds.
-Hence Theorem~\ref{th:pl-implies-submanifold} implies that the set of minima of $\mfc$ is a submanifold around $\optpoint$.
-Using the quadratic growth property we now deduce that \pl{} implies \mb{}.
+A similar result holds for Banach spaces when the function is assumed analytic~\cite[Thm.~1]{feehan2020morse}.
+Around $\optpoint$, the set of all minima of $\mfc$ and $\optimalset$ coincide when \pl{} holds.
+Hence, Theorem~\ref{th:pl-implies-submanifold} implies that the set of minima of $\mfc$ is a submanifold around $\optpoint$.
+Using the \qg{} property we now deduce that \pl{} implies \mb{}.